- Stretch IRA Strategy

 If you have your spouse as the beneficiary of the account:

 - The IRA owner names his/her spouse as sole primary beneficiary of the IRA.
-While alive, the IRA owner begins taking RMD payments at age 70 1/2, using a factor from the IRS Uniform Lifetime Table to calculate the distribution (unless the spouse is more than 10 years younger than the owner and is the owner's sole beneficiary).
+While alive, the IRA owner begins taking RMD payments at age 72 (or 70½ if born before 7/1/1949), using a factor from the IRS Uniform Lifetime Table to calculate the distribution (unless the spouse is more than 10 years younger than the owner and is the owner's sole beneficiary).

 - Upon the death of the IRA owner, the surviving spouse rolls over the funds to his/her own IRA.
-Any RMD amount that was not taken for the year of death from the decreased spouse's IRA cannot be rolled over.
-The surviving spouse names a new IRA beneficiary, such as a child, and begins taking RMD at age 70 1/2 based on the Uniform Lifetime Table.
+Any RMD amount that was not taken for the year of death from the deceased spouse's IRA cannot be rolled over.
+The surviving spouse names a new IRA beneficiary, such as a child, and begins taking RMD at age 72 (or 70½ if born before 7/1/1949) based on the Uniform Lifetime Table.

 If your beneficiary is not a spouse:

 - The IRA owner names a beneficiary or beneficiaries of the IRA.
-While alive, the IRA owner begins taking RMD payments at age 70 1/2 using the Uniform Distribution Table to calculate the distribution.
+While alive, the IRA owner begins taking RMD payments at age 72 (or 70½ if born before 7/1/1949) using the Uniform Distribution Table to calculate the distribution.

+The Stretch IRA Strategy is still only for those who do not need their entire IRA to cover their living expenses.
 The figures created with this calculator are hypothetical and based on current and variable assumptions you selected to help illustrate a concept.
 Many factors could impact this hypothetical concept, such as possible changes to tax laws in the future, the impact of inflation and other risks.
+You should consider the effect of inflation on the assets included inside of the IRA, as inflation will erode purchasing power over time.
+You should remember that assets included inside of the IRA are subject to market risk, including the possible loss of principal.
+You should consider the fact that tax laws and IRS rules may change over time, potentially limiting the effectiveness of the Stretch IRA strategy.

 - Owner's birth date

 - The account owner's birth date.
-We use this to calculate the account owner's age as well as when minimum distributions are required to take place.
+The tool uses this to calculate the account owner's age as well as when minimum distributions are required to take place.

 - Owner's age at death